 What Does PITI Stand For?

 PITI is an acronym that stands for principal, interest, taxes and insurance.
 Many mortgage lenders estimate PITI for you before they decide whether you qualify for a mortgage.
-Lending institutions don’t want to extend you a loan that’s too high to pay back, because this increases the chances that you’ll default on the loan or skip a payment or two.
+Lending institutions don’t want to extend you a loan that’s too high to pay back, because this increases the chances that you’ll default on the loan or miss a payment or two.
 Know your estimated PITI so you can shop for an affordable home and make it easier for you to get a mortgage.

 Let’s break down each of the PITI components and analyze their significance.